 It is the intent of F.W.S. to adhere to all laws and regulations that apply to the organization and the underlying purpose of this policy is to support the organization’s goal of legal compliance.
 The support of all employees, contractors, consultants and volunteers is necessary to achieving compliance with various laws and regulations.
 An employee, contractor, consultant or volunteer is encouraged to bring any alleged unlawful activity, policy, or practice to the attention of F.W.S. and provide F.W.S. with a reasonable opportunity to investigate and correct the alleged unlawful activity.

-F.W.S. will not retaliate against an employee, contractor, consultant or volunteer who:
+F.W.S. will not retaliate against an employee, contractor, consultant, or volunteer who:

-- Has, in good faith, made a protest or raised a complaint against any activity, policy or practice of F.W.S., or of another individual or entity with whom F.W.S. has a business relationship, on the basis of a reasonable belief that the practice is in violation of law, or rule, or regulation mandated pursuant to law or is in violation of a clear mandate of public policy; or
+Has, in good faith, made a protest or raised a complaint against any activity, policy or practice of F.W.S., or of another individual or entity with whom F.W.S. has a business relationship, on the basis of a reasonable belief that the practice is in violation of law, or rule, or regulation mandated pursuant to laws related to theft, fraud, or similar unethical conduct; or

-- Has disclosed or threatens to disclose to a F.W.S. supervisor, principal or a public body, any activity, policy, or practice of F.W.S. that the individual in good faith reasonably believes is in violation of law, or rule, or regulation mandated pursuant to law or is in violation of a clear mandate of public policy.
+has disclosed or threatens to disclose to a F.W.S. supervisor, principal or a public body, any activity, policy, or practice of F.W.S. that the individual in good faith reasonably believes is in violation of law, or rule, or regulation mandated pursuant to laws related to theft, fraud, or similar unethical conduct.

 This protection shall also apply in the event of a good faith report to law enforcement or other outside agency.
 Notwithstanding, the protection shall not apply to a report to other members of the Fellowship or to the general public.
 Confidentiality shall be maintained on a “need to know” basis only.

-Procedure: If any employee, contractor, consultant or volunteer reasonably believes that some activity, policy or practice of F.W.S. is in violation of law, or rule, or regulation mandated pursuant to law or is in violation of a clear mandate of public policy, the employee, contractor, consultant or volunteer is encouraged to file a written complaint with F.W.S. as provided below.
+Procedure: If any employee, contractor, consultant or volunteer reasonably believes that some activity, policy or practice of F.W.S. is in violation of law, or rule, or regulation mandated pursuant to laws related to theft, fraud, or similar unethical conduct the employee, contractor, consultant or volunteer is encouraged to file a written complaint with F.W.S. as provided below.